 Manual dexterity.
 Veterinary technologists and technicians must handle animals, medical instruments, and laboratory equipment with care.
 They do intricate tasks, such as dental work, giving anesthesia, and taking x rays, which require a steady hand.

 Problem-solving skills.
-Veterinary technologists and technicians need strong problem-solving skills in order to identify injuries and illnesses and offer the appropriate treatment.
+Veterinary technologists and technicians need strong problem-solving skills in order to identify injuries and illnesses and provide the appropriate treatment.

-The median annual wage for veterinary technologists and technicians was $31,800 in May 2015.
+The median annual wage for veterinary technologists and technicians is $32,490.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $21,890, and the highest 10 percent earned more than $47,410.
+The lowest 10 percent earned less than $22,340, and the highest 10 percent earned more than $48,330.

 Veterinary technologists and technicians working in research positions often earn more than those in other fields.

-Employment of veterinary technologists and technicians is projected to grow 19 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of veterinary technologists and technicians is projected to grow 20 percent over the next ten years, much faster than the average for all occupations.